-Agencies or departments may initiate a change in program structure by submitting a proposal to make such changes to their budget analyst by August 30th.
+Agencies or departments may initiate a change in program structure.
 The OMB/Budget Office must approve all changes before they are incorporated into the budget or the accounting system.
-An agency proposal to change the program structure should be submitted in writing and should include the following:
+An agency proposal to change the program structure should be submitted in writing to the assigned budget analyst as soon as possible but no later than August 30th, and should include the following: